 Why Brushing Your Husky’s Teeth Is So Important

-First off, let’s start with the all important why.
+First off, let’s start with the all-important why?

 According to Billings Animal Family Hospital, you might actually add 2-4 years to your husky’s life by keeping his dental hygiene in check.
 And this theory is backed by most of the top veterinary dental experts in the world.

-When bacteria is left to grow and develop, many different issues can arise.
+When bacteria are left to grow and develop, many different issues can arise.
 Certain dental diseases can happen due to the bacteria as well as the spreading of the bacteria to the internal organs, creating even more serious health issues.

 Additionally, gum disease has been one of the top causes of death in canines for a long time.
 Due to dogs having such alkaline-based mouths, bacteria and plaque grow fast, and they are the biggest contributors to this fatal disease.
 However, with frequent brushing, both bacteria and plaque can be kept at bay, and therefore decrease the chance of your husky developing gum disease.